 Dropbox Replay helps you fast-track the review and approval process for video files all in one place.
 Each reviewer can add frame-accurate annotations, markups, and comments to videos, so stakeholders can provide precise feedback, ensuring it is clear and actionable.
 In addition, reviewers don’t need a Dropbox account or to download any software.

 Step 7: Apply the finishing touches and export your video

 When it comes to making amends to your video, Replay integrates with video editing software, such as Adobe Premiere Pro, Adobe After Effects, Apple Final Cut Pro, and Blackmagic Design DaVinci Resolve, so you can view, act on, and resolve feedback right from your video editing tools.
 Don’t like what changes you’ve made?
 Simply revert to a previous version, all in Replay.
 For the next review, all you need to do is export the new version of the video back to Replay, and it’s ready for everyone to collaborate on again.
 All it takes is a few clicks.

 And when the reviews are all done and dusted, it’s time to share your video with the world.
 Or, maybe just one last edit?

 Make video editing easier, faster and more collaborative

 Video editing can be time consuming.
 It can be laborious.
 But it should always feel collaborative.

-Dropbox is already the ideal place for filmmakers to safely store, backup and share your video projects as you edit them.
-Dropbox Replay takes it one step further by making Dropbox the home for all your video editing work.
-It means you know every part of the process—from storyboarding to feedback and editing—is held in one centralized location, whenever or wherever you need access.
+Dropbox is already the ideal place for filmmakers to safely store, backup, review, and share your video projects as you edit them.
+Every part of the process—from storyboarding to feedback and editing—is held in one centralized location, whenever or wherever you need access.

-In a distributed world, Replay makes video editing the collaborative, creative experience you deserve: helping you transform your ideas into great videos.
+In a distributed world, Dropbox makes working with video the collaborative, creative experience you deserve: helping you transform your ideas into great videos.